 In September 2014, SMEC Australia (SMEC) was commissioned by the Department to undertake an environmental field survey of the Commonwealth land at Badgerys Creek.
-The purpose of the field survey was to update the Commonwealth's knowledge of flora and fauna, European and Aboriginal heritage and hydrology aspects of the airport site.
-The report found that the previous EISs, although comprehensive and useful as background information, were outdated due to changes in legislative requirements and obligations, best-practice and industry standard assessment methods, and threatened flora and fauna listings.
+The purpose of the field survey was to update the Commonwealth's knowledge of flora and fauna, European and Aboriginal heritage and hydrology aspects of the land at Badgerys Creek.
+The resulting report, (SMEC 2014) found that the previous EISs, although comprehensive and useful as background information, were outdated due to changes in legislative requirements and obligations, best-practice and industry standard assessment methods, and threatened flora and fauna listings.
 In addition, there have been substantial changes to the indicative design and operational parameters proposed for the airport, reflecting the changing nature of airports as centres of economic activity.
-As such, the Department commenced a new environmental assessment for the proposed airport.
+As such, the Australian Government commenced a new environmental assessment for the proposed airport.

-This EIS has been developed to assess the proposed airport as described in the revised draft Airport Plan in the context of an updated regulatory framework and the contemporary regional setting for Western Sydney.
-Where relevant, information from previous assessments such as the 1997-1999 EIS (PPK 1997) has been used to support technical information required for this EIS.
+This draft EIS has been developed to assess the proposed airport as described in the draft Airport Plan in the context of an updated regulatory framework and the contemporary regional setting for Western Sydney.
+Where relevant, information from previous assessments such as the 1997-1999 EIS (PPK 1997) has been used to support technical information required for this draft EIS.